kylefarris/clamscan/README.md

 As of version v1.0.0, this module supports communication with a local or remote ClamAV daemon through Unix Domain sockets or a TCP host/port combo.
 If you supply both in your configuration object, the UNIX Domain socket option will be used.
 The module _will not_ not fallback to using the alternative Host/Port method.
 If you wish to connect via Host/Port and not a Socket, please either omit the `socket` property in the config object or use `socket: null`.

-If you specify a valid clamscan/clamdscan binary in your config and you set `clamdscan.local_fallback: true` in your config, this module _will_ fallback to the traditional way this module has worked--using a binary directly/locally.
+If you specify a valid clamscan/clamdscan binary in your config and you set `clamdscan.localFallback: true` in your config, this module _will_ fallback to the traditional way this module has worked--using a binary directly/locally.

 Also, there are some caveats to using the socket/tcp based approach:

 - The following configuration items are not honored (unless the module falls back to binary method):

-  - `remove_infected` - remote clamd service config will dictate this
+  - `removeInfected` - remote clamd service config will dictate this
-  - `quarantine_infected` - remote clamd service config will dictate this
+  - `quarantineInfected` - remote clamd service config will dictate this
-  - `scan_log` - remote clamd service config will dictate this
+  - `scanLog` - remote clamd service config will dictate this
-  - `file_list` - this simply won't be available
+  - `fileList` - this simply won't be available
   - `clamscan.db` - only available on fallback
-  - `clamscan.scan_archives` - only available on fallback
+  - `clamscan.scanArchives` - only available on fallback
   - `clamscan.path` - only available on fallback
-  - `clamdscan.config_file` - only available on fallback
+  - `clamdscan.configFile` - only available on fallback
   - `clamdscan.path` - only available on fallback

 # Basic Usage Example